 Web Accessibility

-University Web & Design handles most web accessibility centrally in our page templates, but there are several ways you can help ensure your webpages are accessible for all web users.
+University Web & Design handles most web accessibility centrally in our page templates and implement the following:

 - Our design uses a color contrast checker to verify accessibility for our fonts, etc.